 - Sick Student Protocol

-- ALC does not transport students that the district has identified as being at risk (symptoms of flu, COVID, etc.).
-This policy helps protect the health of both the driver and the other students that driver services.
+- ALC does not transport students that the district has identified as being at risk (symptoms of flu, COVID-19, etc.).
+This helps protect the health of both the drivers and the other students that driver services.

 - Sanitizing Vehicles After Each Trip

 - Vehicles transporting students will be cleaned after each trip.
 High touch points like door handles and elbow rests will be wiped down and cleaned with a disinfectant after each trip is completed.
-We encourage personal hygiene for both driver and students, avoiding contact with nose, mouth, and eyes.
+We encourage personal hygiene for both the drivers and students, avoiding contact with nose, mouth, and eyes.

-- It’s important drivers clean their hands often and frequently wash with soap and water for at least 20 seconds.
+- It is important drivers clean their hands often, and frequently wash with soap and water for at least 20 seconds.

 - Safeguards Added to ALC’s Provider App

-- At the start of every day drivers assigned through our service providers must confirm that they are in good health, asymptomatic of COVID-19, and have otherwise not been exposed to the virus.
+- At the start of every day drivers must confirm that they are in good health, asymptomatic of COVID-19, and have otherwise not been exposed to the virus.

-- Drivers must also confirm that they have cleaned the vehicle before and after each student trip following CDC guidelines, and state and district requirements, via our in-app confirmation step.
+- Drivers must also confirm that they have cleaned the vehicle before and after each student trip following CDC guidelines, and state and district requirements, via our in-app confirmation.